ilya-grigoriev/notion_to_md/README.md

 - If you export notes from Notion, you have encountred incorrect filename.
 - This python script will help you to convert Notion "Markdown" file to markdown file by removing header and add it to filename.
 - Files with gremlin will be deleted if they can be successfully converted.
+- Images from subfolders are copied to `data` folder, but they are not removed.
 - Note: this python script cannot convert directory path (unfortunately).

 # Install